zed-industries/zed/docs/src/linux.md

 # Troubleshooting

-Linux works on a very large variety of systems configured in a multitude of different ways.
+Linux works on a large variety of systems configured in many different ways.
 We primarily test Zed on a vanilla Ubuntu setup, as it is the most common distribution our users use, that said we do expect it to work on a wide variety of machines.

 ## Zed fails to start